unrelativity · framework

 Consciousness is the mental capacity that will provide immediate unity in the (k)now.
 For the final analysis it is the mind’s masterful act of forming and integrating perception of the surrounding current state of affairs — coined as “suchness.”
 Consciousness is meta-reality.

-In the context of awareness this mastery will use justice as the operating principle.
+In the context of awareness this mastery uses fidelity as the operating principle.
 Harmony ensured by the mind’s ownership for wellbeing for own self and others, consciousness evolves with equivalency to its surroundings — forming and utilizing own gestalt.
 Here the Compass plays its key role while consciousness gathers truths from all avenues — always quietly asking: “how far away am I from completing the picture?”
 Mindfulness of egoic involvement in the makeup of personal consciousness is determined through self-reflection.
-Relatively speaking how easily one can — if at all instand Oneness — acquire the complete picture is the question in front of the project.
+Relatively speaking how easily one is allowed — if at all — instand Oneness and acquire the complete picture is the question in front of the project.

 Consciousness is the gestalt of the moment: how the current gestalt submits to pure Presence is the target for the framework.